 But what if our Git repos were screwed in some way, how would we recover from that?
 Developers would come to me to fix the issues and I would probably take some 'shotgun' approach to restore them.

 This is why I took Reuven's Understanding Git course.
 Reuven clearly explains how Git works and has provided me the background info I was looking for to confidently maintain Git repos and to make better use of the Git generally. — Maurice Burrows

-I'm a student.
+I'm a student or pensioner.
 Can I get a discount?

 I know very well what it's like to be a student on a limited budget; I spend 11 years (!) on my PhD.
 So yes, as with all of my products, there's a student discount.
 E-mail me (firstname.lastname@example.org), and I'll send you the appropriate coupon code.